-Tips for Leasing Your Property - Making Your Listing More Appealing
+Tips for Leasing Your Property - Making Your Listing Appealing

-Looking to lease a room or a property or have you already been listing and not getting any enquiries?
-Try these tips and tricks which will help you make your listing more appealing to students seeking accommodation.
+Looking to lease a room or a property or have you already been listing and not getting many enquiries?
+Try these tips and tricks to help you make your listing more appealing to students seeking accommodation.

 - Pricing: Remember to keep the weekly price down - the more affordable your property, the more students will be inclined to take your property!